isralduke/thatbook/20-proverbs.md

 > <a name="15:22">15:22</a> Plans fail when there is no counsel,
 > but with abundant advisers they are established.
 > <a name="15:23">15:23</a> A person has joy in giving a proper answer,
-> and a word at the right time—how good it is!
+> and a word at the right time — how good it is!
 > <a name="15:24">15:24</a> The path of life is upward for the wise person,
 > to keep him from going downward to Sheol.
 > <a name="15:25">15:25</a> The Lord tears down the house of the proud,